hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/changelog/6_0_0/upgrade.md

 This release has breaking changes, and some large database changes.
 * Hibernate Search mappings for Terminology entities have been upgraded, which requires a reindex of ValueSet resources.
 * Database SearchParameter indexes have been redefined.
-This may be slow, and can be scheduled before for the main upgrade window.
+  This stage of the upgrade may be slow, and can be scheduled before the main upgrade window.

 ## Hibernate Search Mappings Upgrade